Hello there, fellow Mod Podgers! It’s Linda here, from burlap+blue, and I’m thrilled to be here today sharing another tutorial with you all!

-Step 3: To add some glam to this piece, I then took gold craft paint and painted the rim of the tray.
-I also took a Q-tip and added dots to the inside of the tray.
-These don't have to be perfect!
 I tried to paint a fairly uniform pattern, but you could also paint your dots in a confetti pattern for some added fun!

 Let dry, and you’re done!
 This is a super-simple project, but I think it would make a GREAT gift for a newly married couple (use their new monogram to personalize!), for a mom or grandmother for Mother’s Day, or a fun birthday gift!

 Thank you so much for letting me share with you all today!
 You can find lots of other tutorials and inspiration on my blog!
 Have a lovely day!